akinmode/me/README.md

-# myportfolio
+About Akinwale Akinjiola

-A description of my experience and projects for applications (job, academic and research)
+These pages present a summary of my education, experience, skills and projects.